 Coordinated, specialty care for patients with Graves' eye disease

-At the Thyroid Eye Disease Center at the Kellogg Eye Center, physicians provide the advanced, multidisciplinary care that is essential for patients experiencing the multiple symptoms and effects of Graves’ eye disease, also called thyroid eye disease or TED.
+At the Thyroid Eye Disease Clinic at the Kellogg Eye Center, physicians provide the advanced, multidisciplinary care that is essential for patients experiencing the multiple symptoms and effects of Graves’ eye disease, also called thyroid eye disease or TED.
 In addition, these clinician–scientists are widely recognized for their groundbreaking research on treatments for Graves’ eye disease and related autoimmune disorders.

 Our clinic staff is here to make your care as easy as possible.
 They understand that many of our patients travel from around the world to this clinic and are also routinely seen by physicians in more than one specialty.
 The staff will coordinate appointments with your endocrinologist and ophthalmologist, as well as any other specialist you need to see.